DianaLee1219/WeatherForecast/HandleMissingValues_&_Typos/README.md

 # Handling Missing Values and Typos
 ## How does it work?

-I corrected typos using python code and searched missing values later.
+I corrected typos using Python code and identified missing values afterward.

 Most of the work related to correcting typos was done manually.